Understanding Design Language Systems: Examples From Design Systems!

 Material Design by Google

 Material Design is the name of the design language system developed by Google.
-It has been created with the intent of enabling developers to create a high-quality digital experience for android, IOs, and web users.
+It has been created to enable developers to create a high-quality digital experience for Android, iOS, and web users.
 Guidelines by Material Design have become the signature look of their website and apps.
-They are synonymous with Google’s services which have proved to be a boon for the brand.
+They are synonymous with Google’s services, which have proved to be a boon for the brand.

 Alternatives of Design Language System